Dovetail 3.0: Automated analysis, Channels, Ask, and RecruitLearn more

 Are output and outcomes the same in customer experience?

 Outputs will measure what has been produced or accomplished.
-Outcomes accurately measure customer experience success since they measure a deliverable's desired results and impacts on the target user.
+Outcomes accurately measure success since they measure a deliverable's desired results and impacts on the target user.
 Remember, the customer won't necessarily care about your steps to achieve the final product.
 They'll care about how the product helps them, solves their problems, or simplifies tasks.

 What is the main output of a product manager?